SantoriniDave.com

 The process is now fully digital and simple.
 The days of waiting in lines at dusty port kiosks are over.

-• Where to buy: I always use Ferryhopper.com.
+• Where to buy: I only use Ferryhopper.com.
 It connects to all the ferry databases, allows you to compare fast vs. slow boats easily, and handles the E-Ticket process seamlessly for you.

 • The E-Ticket Process: After you book, you will receive a confirmation email.
 For most companies (like Blue Star), you complete a quick Online Check-in (usually available 48 hours before departure) to generate your actual Boarding Pass.